Scalibur: Reading Body Composition from a Cheap Bluetooth Scale

 )

-Once you have weight and impedance, you can calculate body composition using BIA (Bioelectrical Impedance Analysis) formulas.
-These are well-documented - I used formulas compatible with openScale, an open-source Android app for body composition scales.
+Once you have weight and impedance, body composition follows from BIA (Bioelectrical Impedance Analysis) formulae.
+These are well-documented — I used formulae compatible with openScale, an open-source Android app for body composition scales.

 def calculate_body_composition(